ENSpunks/Timeland/ReadMe.md

 #### **Conclusion**

+The **Causal Geometry** equations herein have preliminarily been validated consistent with General and Special Relativity outcomes through an entirely new framework and interpretation.

+One example is **simultaneity**, Causal Geometry creates an entirely new geometrical framework for **simultaneity** without a time dimension or coordinate.
+Similiarly, Casual Relativity unifies velocity-dependent and gravity-dependent equations into a single, coherent Causal Geometry equation for 3D space, providing a new geometry for calculating dilation in 3D space without a spacetime tensor.

 Causal Relativity reinterprets both Special and General Relativity by eliminating the time dimension, resulting in simplified equations within a three-dimensional spatial framework that remain consistent with both SR and GR.

-This theory unifies phenomena traditionally described by separate velocity-dependent and gravity-dependent equations in 4D spacetime into a single, coherent Causal Geometry equation for 3D space.
-Moreover, Causal Relativity offers a resolution to General Relativity's singularities without requiring a quantum theory of gravity.
+More speculatively, Causal Relativity offers a potential resolution to singularities - black holes/Big Bang - in Relativity without requiring a quantum theory of gravity.

 ---